 - If you know you are sensitive to a particular drug or antiserum, you should tell your health care provider before you get any kind of injection.

-- A health care provider can perform skin tests to check for serum sensitivity before giving antiserum.
+- A provider can perform skin tests to check for serum sensitivity before giving antiserum.

-- If you are sensitive to an antiserum, your health care provider may use a method that desensitizes you to the antiserum, at least temporarily.
+- If you are sensitive to an antiserum, your provider may use a method that desensitizes you to the antiserum, at least temporarily.

 Treatment for serum sickness is aimed at reducing symptoms.
-Your doctor may prescribe antihistamines or analgesics (nonsteroidal anti-inflammatory drugs), along with topical medications to relieve itching or rash.
+Your doctor may prescribe antihistamines or analgesics (NSAIDs), along with topical medications to relieve itching or rash.
 In serious cases, your doctor may prescribe corticosteroids, such as prednisone.
 Normally, there is no need for hospitalization.
-Fever typically gets better within 48 - 72 hours of treatment.
+Fever typically gets better within 48 to 72 hours of treatment.

 Complementary and Alternative Therapies

 If you suspect you have serum sickness, you should see a doctor immediately and receive conventional medical treatment.
-Some CAM therapies may support conventional treatment by helping to reduce inflammation and stabilize your immune system, but no scientific studies have been done on the effectiveness of CAM therapies for serum sickness.
-Although certain CAM therapies may help relieve symptoms, others could actually make them worse.
+Some complementary and alternative therapies (CAM) may support conventional treatment by helping to reduce inflammation and stabilize your immune system, but no scientific studies have been done on the effectiveness of CAM therapies for serum sickness.
+Although certain CAM therapies may help relieve symptoms, others could make them worse.
 Take any herb, supplement, or medication only under your doctor's supervision.

 Nutrition and Supplements

-The following nutrients may help support your immune system and reduce allergic reactions in general, though there is no scientific evidence that they will be effective for serum sickness and, as noted, some may make serum sickness worse.
+The following nutrients may help support your immune system and reduce allergic reactions, though there is no scientific evidence they will be effective for serum sickness.
+As noted, some may make serum sickness worse.
 Talk to your doctor before taking any of these supplements.

 Following these nutritional tips may help reduce risks and symptoms: